How much does your course cost?

 40 semester hours in a combination consisting of the following: 8 semester hours of chemistry or 8 semester hours of physics, and 32 semester hours of chemistry, physics, biology, botany, microbiology, molecular biology, or engineering (for Computer Science see other acceptable course work).
 The 8 semester hours of chemistry or 8 semester hours of physics must be obtained in two sequential semesters, each semester including a lab.
 Only courses for science or engineering majors will be accepted.
 For Computer Science, see “Other Acceptable Course Work.”
 All acceptable coursework for Options 2 and 4 must be for science or engineering majors.

-I do not have any patent law experience, can I still take your course?
+I have no patent experience, can I take your course?

 Our course is designed to take you step-by-step from zero knowledge of the Manual of Patent Examination Procedure (MPEP), the manual on which the entire exam is based, to being an expert on the topics contained in it that are important on the patent bar exam.